uchicago-cs/student-resource-guide/tutorials/linux.rst

 the CS department's Linux environment, we strongly suggest you work through this tutorial on a :ref:`UChicago CS software environment <software-environment>` (follow the link for more details on how to access such an environment).
+We particularly recommend using SSH to log into a CS Linux server from your personal computer, as this will likely be the primary way you'll be interacting with the CS department's Linux systems.

-That said, it should also be possible for you to work through this tutorial in other UNIX environments, such as the MacOS terminal or `Ubuntu WSL <https://ubuntu.com/wsl>`__ on Windows.
+It should also be possible for you to work through this tutorial in other UNIX environments, such as the MacOS terminal or `Ubuntu WSL <https://ubuntu.com/wsl>`__ on Windows, but we recommend against it, since you should try to become familiar specifically with the Linux environment provided by the CS department.

 Terminal/Shell
 --------------